Suspect Zero: Plot

-It is only when Mackelway uses his abilities to uncover the name of Starkey's partner in crime, along with evidence proving O'Ryan's innocence, that the case is solved.
-The evening was warm and still as Mackelway and Kulok drove towards the bar.
+Mackelway and Kulok drive towards a bar.
 They had received a call about an attempted kidnapping and were on their way to help the victim.
 When they arrived, they found O'Ryan standing outside, the body of a man lying near his feet.
 To their shock, they recognized him as Starkey, a man that had recently been released from prison.
 Evidence soon came to light that O'Ryan was part of Project Icarus, an experimental program aimed at developing and harnessing telepathic abilities in individuals for military purposes.
 O'Ryan had used these abilities to understand the actions of serial killers, leading him to hunt them down.
 It was then that Mackelway discovered that he too had limited access to these abilities.

 Kulok and Mackelway's superiors were unconvinced by O'Ryan's claims that the man had been the victim of a serial killer rather than the perpetrator.
 It took Mackelway's use of his abilities to uncover the identity of Starkey's partner in crime, as well as conclusive evidence that O'Ryan was indeed innocent, for the case to be solved.
 Finally, there was justice for the young girl who was almost taken away, with O'Ryan's use of his special abilities providing the solution to the case.

 Suspect Zero is revealed to be a man who drives cross-country in a refrigerated truck as part of an elaborate scheme to target and kidnap children.
 It's only when FBI agent Mackelway discovers signs of freezer burns on his victims that he knows they were being transported in the truck.
 Mackelway makes his way to a local carnival in pursuit of the truck driver and is surprised to find the child he had seen in his vision as being "captured" is now free.
 He is then suddenly approached by O'Ryan, who captures Mackelway, though spares him after witnessing his bravery.
 O'Ryan and Mackelway team up and eventually find out the identity of Suspect Zero and trace him back to his ranch, where they discover numerous shallow graves.
 In an ensuing chase, both vehicles crash off the road and Kulok manages to rescue a child, while Mackelway kills Suspect Zero.
-But O'Ryan attempts to convince Mackelway to put an end to his suffering by killing him.
+O'Ryan attempts to convince Mackelway to put an end to his suffering by killing him.
 When Mackelway refuses, O'Ryan pretends to attack, prompting Kulok to shoot him in order to protect her partner.